pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 does not convert the Mercurial hashes to Git hashes, so the bare hashes in comments show up without a link to the commit.
 Merge requests are more of a problem:

-- the Mercurial named branch "disappears" once it is merged, so a merge request to a merged branch does not find the target branch name in Git.
-The conversion creates an issue instead with the label `gitlab merge request`
+- The Mercurial named branch "disappears" once it is merged, so a merge request to a merged branch does not find the target branch name in Git.
+The conversion creates an issue instead with the label `gitlab merge request`.
-- for some reason, the branches created by `git-remote-hg` are called `branches/XXX` and not `branch/XXX` as expected by GitLab.
+- For some reason, the branches created by `git-remote-hg` are called `branches/XXX` and not `branch/XXX` as expected by GitLab.
 This messes up the merge request/PR conversion.
 For some of the branches (open PRs and main target branches) I manually created additional branches without the `es`.
 The